mlswg/mls-architecture/draft-ietf-mls-architecture.md

 elements of the messaging system, as described in the remainder of this section.

-Generally, MLS is designed under the assumption that the transport layer is present to keep metadata private, while the MLS protocol provides confidentiality, integrity and authentication guarantees of the application data (which could pass through multiple systems).
-Additional properties such as deniability could also be achieved in specific architecture designs.
+Generally, MLS is designed under the assumption that the transport layer is present to keep metadata private from network observers, while the MLS protocol provides confidentiality, integrity and authentication guarantees of the application data (which could pass through multiple systems).
+Additional properties such as partial anonymity or deniability could also be achieved in specific architecture designs.

 ## Assumptions on Transport Security Links